kmcelwee/mondrianify-twitter/README.md

 ## Local and remote setup

-This repo is deployed to Heroku, launching the simple Procfile `python bot.py` and installing the packages in `requirements.txt`.
+This repo is deployed to Heroku, which simply installs the packages in `requirements.txt` and launches the bot with `python bot.py`.
 However to run a similar bot locally or replicate this repo there are some other configurations you'll have to keep in mind.

 ### Configuring secrets
 Twitter requires that you register as a developer in order to interact with their platform and/or request data. ([Apply to be a Twitter developer](https://developer.twitter.com/en/apply-for-access)).